pulibrary/ocr-manifest/README.md

 ## Installation

-To install the ocr~manifest~ package, ensure you have uv installed to manage your project dependencies.
+To install the ocr-manifest package, ensure you have uv installed to manage your project dependencies.
 Then, follow these steps:

 1. Clone the repository or download the source code.